-The Christmas Tree in front of the White House on the Ellipse at President's Park has a special allure to all tourists visiting the nation's capital, but for kids, it’s even more magical.
-The National Christmas Tree lighting ceremony will celebrate its 96th year on November 28, 2018, and will be lit up nightly throughout the holiday season.
+The Christmas Tree in front of the White House on the Ellipse at President's Park has a special allure to all tourists visiting the nation's capital.
+The National Christmas Tree lighting will take place on December 2, 2019, and will stay lit every night throughout the holiday season.

 To get tickets to the tree lighting ceremony, you'll need to enter a lottery on the official National Christmas Tree website.
 There will also be live musical entertainment nightly for most of December featuring some of the country's biggest stars alongside local school groups and non-profit organizations.

-Every year around mid-November, Old Town Alexandria comes to life with holiday spirit as performers fill its historic streets, residents adorn their Victorian-style homes with bright Christmas decorations, and a whole lineup of festive events take over the city all season long.
+Every year around mid-November, Old Town Alexandria comes to life with holiday spirit as performers fill its historic streets, residents adorn their Victorian-style homes with bright Christmas decorations, and a lineup of festive events takes over the city all season long.

-You also won't want to miss the Water-Skiing Santa, an unusual annual event that features Christmas characters like The Grinch, Frosty the Snowman, and Santa jet and water skiing on the Potomac River two times in December this year.
+You also won't want to miss the Water-Skiing Santa, an unusual annual event that features Christmas characters like The Grinch, Frosty the Snowman, and Santa jet and water skiing on the Potomac River on December 24, 2019 at 1 p.m.

 Each holiday season, the Smithsonian's National Zoo presents a display of thousands of sparkling animated Christmas lights, winter-themed crafts, ice sculpting demonstrations, choral groups, and storytellers.